nicosommi/gddify/README.md

 ## F.A.Q.
 *Use cases?
 A lot.*
-Microservices, project bootstrapping, scaffolding (and with updates), among others.
+Starter kits, microservices, project bootstrapping, scaffolding (and with updates), among others.

 *Is it hard to learn?
 No.*
 It aims to be intuitive.
 It will require a mindset change and some time thinking about how are you going to build your components and blocks.
 But once that's done is common sense.